mattermost/docs/source/configure/configuration-settings.rst

 Deprecated configuration settings
 ---------------------------------

-See the `Deprecated configuration settings documentation <https://docs.mattermost.com/configure/deprecated-configuration-settings.html>`__ for details on all deprecated Mattermost configuration settings that are no longer supported.
+See the `deprecated configuration settings documentation <https://docs.mattermost.com/configure/deprecated-configuration-settings.html>`__ for details on all deprecated Mattermost configuration settings that are no longer supported.

 Site Configuration
 -------------------